 - Step Two: Apply hardwood floor cleaner directly to the flooring mop, not the floor.

 - Step Three: Use a back and forth motion with the mop.
 When the mop cover becomes soiled, simply replace it with a clean one.
 Cleaning the floor with a soiled cover could cause streaking.
-The covers are re-useable so simply throw the cover in the wash and dry it as you would any towel.
+The covers are re-usable so simply throw the cover in the wash and dry it as you would any towel.

 Never use oil soaps, wax, liquid detergent or other household products to clean the floor.
 If the floor becomes scratched or dull, repairs can often be made using repair accessories.
 Contact the flooring dealer where the floor was purchased for information.